UC-MACSS/persp-analysis/assignments/Assignment_1.md

 then code whether a specific post is pro-independence/secession or not.
-With machine learning, it will be able to recognize things like ambiguous wording, satire, and bots which can skew normal attempts at coding for phrases.
-Finally, based on this coding, I will test whether pro-secessionist demands has increased among these users.
-Given the nature of this kind of design, this would be considered a "causal" project per That is to say, this is based on the individual level of specific user posts, not posts of the entire website.
-This approach has numerous advantages in comparison to other non-big data designs.
+With machine learning, it will be able to recognize things like ambiguous wording, satire, and bots which can skew normal attempts at coding.
+Finally, based on this coding, I will test whether pro-secessionist demands have increased among these users in relation to their local funding.This approach has numerous advantages in comparison to other non-big data designs.

 ### Advantages